-In the Office of the Attorney General and the Departments of Social Services, Revenue Services and Transportation, this class is accountable for conducting the most complex and difficult forensic examinations of financial records in matters under investigation by the agency and law enforcement authorities.
+In the Departments of Revenue Services, Social Services, and Transportation, and the Office of the Attorney General this class is accountable for conducting the most complex and difficult forensic examinations of financial records in matters under investigation by the agency and law enforcement authorities.

 GUIDELINES FOR JOB CLASS USE

-4. Incumbents routinely exercise a high level of independence and decision making authority including responsibility for developing case specific auditing protocols.
+Incumbents routinely exercise a high level of independence and

-Works under the limited supervision of a managerial employee of higher grade.
+Works under the limited supervision of an employee of higher grade.

 May lead other lower level employees as assigned.